Morning Note: Market News and an update from Experian.

 Company News

 Experian is a global information services company that helps businesses to manage credit risk, prevent fraud, target marketing offers, and automate decision-making.
 The group also helps individuals check their credit report and credit score and protect against identity theft.
-The company has credit data on 1.3bn people and 166m businesses.
+The company has credit data on 1.4bn people and 190m businesses.
 The ownership of such rich, unique, and valuable data has become more important in an increasingly digital world and the group is targeting a total addressable market of more than $140bn.

 Experian operates an attractive business model where its customers supply the company with raw credit history data for free.
 The bureau aggregates it, applies analytics and tools, and sells it back to the customers as a credit report.
 The industry operates as an oligarchy with high barriers to entry because of large historical databases and regulatory know-how.

 This was a revenue update, so there was no commentary on profitability or the group’s financial position.
-As a reminder, the business is very cash generative, and ended its first half to 30 September with financial leverage of 1.8x net debt to EBITDA, below the target range of 2.0x-2.5x.
-There is no debt refinancing due until September 2024 and over 90% of current debt is at fixed interest rates for the next two years.
-As a result, the group’s interest rate is only 3%.
-Cash flow is sensibly reinvested in organic and strategic investments that generate attractive returns.
+As a reminder, the business is very cash generative, and the company ended its financial year to 31 March 2025 with financial leverage of 1.8x net debt to EBITDA, at the lower end of the target range of 2.0x-2.5x.

 Source: Bloomberg